Ahdut HaAvoda: Ahdut HaAvoda – Poale Zion

+On 20 January 1953, following the Slánský trial that destabilised Mapam's relations with the Soviet Union, two Ahdut HaAvoda MKs, Hannah Lamdan and David Livschitz, formed the Faction independent of Ahdut HaAvoda.
+On 13 January 1954, the two joined Mapai.

 On 23 August 1954 Moshe Aram, Yisrael Bar-Yehuda, Yitzhak Ben-Aharon and Aharon Zisling broke away from Mapam to re-establish Ahdut HaAvoda – Poale Zion.
 However, they were not recognised by the speaker of the Knesset as an independent party.
 The new party also launched a newspaper, LaMerhav, which became a daily publication in December that year, and was published until merging into Davar in May 1971.

 The 1955 elections were fought as Ahdut HaAvoda and the party won 10 seats, making them the fifth largest in the Knesset.
 They formed part of both of Ben-Gurion's governing coalitions during the third Knesset.
 Party member Nahum Nir was appointed Knesset speaker (the only time a speaker has not been a member of the largest party), Bar-Yehuda was made Minister of Internal Affairs, and Moshe Carmel became Minister of Transportation.
 However, the party were ultimately responsible for bringing down the government in 1959 when they and fellow coalition partners Mapam voted against the government on the issue of selling arms to West Germany but refused to leave the coalition.

 In the 1959 elections the party was reduced to seven seats.
 They again joined the coalition government until its collapse in 1961, with Ben-Aharon becoming Minister of Transportation.
 The 1961 elections saw them gain one seat, and become part of all three coalition governments of the fifth Knesset with Yigal Allon becoming Minister of Labour and Ben-Aharon, Bar-Yehuda and Carmel all acting as Minister of Transportation during the session.

 For the 1965 elections, the party allied with Mapai to form the Labor Alignment, which won 45 seats.
 On 23 January 1968, the party merged with Mapai and Rafi to form the Israeli Labor Party and ceased to exist as an individual entity.